juanjosaurio/oneliners/hdd/README.md

 ### Limitations

 This is a one-liner, an optimistic, quick and dirty way to do something.
-A lot of thing can break it:
+A lot of things can break it:

 * Any change in the web page structure, elements and/or tags used
 * The way the capacity is displayed (without a space between the number and the unit)